mskerba/ft_transcendence/Work.md

     -- use const user: UserEntity = req.user (from Body() red) the id inside user.userId
         - for all places that need the id of user instead of receive it from http method.

+    3. creation of group problems
+        -- create protected group with empty password is accepted in front -- title is accepted with empty string in front -- maybe this above input handled in front.

   *** postmen data ***
  -- i wanna handle when send to me data not in the database {messages, listContact, listGroups}

+   *** some requirement not handled  ***
+-- users can leave  groups if owner leave group he required to select user if